UnlyEd/GraphCMS-cache-boilerplate/README.md

     As we won't hit the GCMS API directly, but most requests are gonna be cached, the GraphCMS usage cost will decrease.
     On the other hand, additional costs from the AWS Lambda, API Gateway and redis will apply. (but it's much less expensive) **Additionally**, as you limit the number of requests that are handled by GraphCMS, you can go over your plan limit without suffering from your endpoint to be taken down (free plans, for instance, are automatically taken down when over limit).
-    If you use a free plan to serve real customers, this service will allow you to increase your applications reliability and serve even more customers before upgrading your plan.
+    If you use a free GraphCMS plan to serve real customers, this service will allow you to increase your applications reliability and serve even more customers before upgrading your plan.
 1. **Performances**:
     As we don't run a whole GraphQL query every time but just return cached results, this has benefits on performances (mostly network speed).
 1. **Additional data processing**: